UMM-CSci-3601-S19/iteration-4-endgame/Documentation/HTTPS.md

 ……………………..

-####Spark Server and HTTPS
+#### Spark Server and HTTPS

-The current server we are using is Apache Spark 2.7.2… though Apache doesn’t keep documentation of previous versions of Spark.
+If you wish to manually set up HTTPS between Cloudflare and your servier, it's possible.
+As of writing this documentation, the current server we are using is Apache Spark 2.7.
+Unfortunately, Apache only keeps documentation of it's current version of Spark (our's is outdated).

 As of writing this, here are the current docs:

 http://sparkjava.com/documentation#secure

 And more….